Skip to main content

 3. Mica:

-2. Biotite, the other common variety, is a complex silicate of potassium, magnesium and iron and aluminum.
+2. Biotite, the other common variety, is a complex silicate of potassium, magnesium and iron, and aluminum.

-Mica: Biotite and muscovite are similar in physical properties.
+Biotite and muscovite are similar in physical properties.
 Both are soft, 2.5-3, with one perfect cleavage.
-The sheets of mica have very low coefficient of friction, which can produce shear failure in certain rocks, such as schist.
+The sheets of mica have a very low coefficient of friction, which can produce shear failure in certain rocks, such as schist.

 4. Ferromagnesian minerals: